elsassph/createjs-def/README.md

 CreateJS Toolkit definitions generator
 ======================================

-Generate definition files for various languages from CreateJS Toolkit's generated JavaScript library.
+Generate definition files for various languages from Adobe Flash CC's HTML5 output.

-_The Flash Professional Toolkit for CreateJS is an extension to Adobe Flash Professional CS6 that allows you to publish animated assets for use with the CreateJS suite of open source JS libraries to create rich, interactive experiences for HTML5._
+_Adobe Flash CC (or CS6 with the CreateJS Toolkit) allows you to publish animated assets for use with the CreateJS suite of open source JS libraries to create rich, interactive experiences for HTML5._